-To test the behaviour of functions that have been defined in the lecture it is necessary to invoke them in the main() function of the program from the previous lecture, between calling the add_node() and the removing_tree_nodes() functions.
-The next slides show an example of a code that can be used for accomplishing the task.
+To test the behaviour of functions that have been defined in this lecture it is necessary to invoke them in the main() function of the program from the previous lecture, somewhere between calling the add_node() and the removing_tree_nodes() functions.
+The next slides show an example of a code that does it.